pdjr-archive/venus-signalk-tank-service/README.md

 # venus-signalk-tank-service

-__venus-signalk-tank-service__ represents Signal K tanks as D-Bus services, injecting tank data from Signal K into Venus OS and enabling its display on the Venus GUI.
+__venus-signalk-tank-service__ represents Signal K tanks as Venus tank services enabling, amongst other things, its display on the Venus GUI.

 This is useful because it provides a work-around for Venus' broken native support for CAN connected multi-channel tank sensor devices